WeTranscend-labs/fe-Duck-N-FAI/README.md

 - **Tailwind CSS**: A utility-first CSS framework that allows for rapid UI development with minimal custom styles.
 It makes it easy to create responsive, maintainable, and customizable designs.

 - **Radix UI**: A set of low-level UI primitives that provide the building blocks for creating accessible and customizable components.
 Radix UI is used for elements such as dialogs, sliders, and popovers.
-- **RainbowKit**: A UI library for integrating Ethereum wallet connections, such as MetaMask and WalletConnect, into your web application with minimal setup.
+- **RainbowKit**: A UI library for integrating EVM wallet connections, such as MetaMask and WalletConnect, into your web application with minimal setup.
 - **AI SDKs**:

   - **Google Generative AI SDK**: For integrating generative AI features to offer personalized user experiences, such as AI-powered assistants and predictions.